geropl/github-mcp-go/memory-bank/activeContext.md

 3. **Testing Approach**
    - Using go-vcr for recording HTTP interactions
    - Implemented table-driven tests with golden files
-   - Created test fixtures for repository, pull request, and file operations
+   - Created test fixtures for repository, pull request, file, and issue operations
    - Using dummy tokens for playback mode
    - Sanitizing sensitive information in cassettes
    - Taking an iterative approach: make one test case work, then move to the next